LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2025-10-21-gpu-containers-as-a-service.md

 ## NVLink Isolation

 One of the core components of NVIDIA DGX or HGX systems is the presence of an all-to-all GPU interconnect called NVLink.
-NVLink is a high-performance bus, resident on the sever motherboard itself, that is entirely separate and distinct from the PCIe bus.
+NVLink is a high-performance bus, resident on the server motherboard itself, that is entirely separate and distinct from the PCIe bus.

 ![NVLink Fabric Diagram](https://f005.backblazeb2.com/file/landons-blog/assets/images/blog/2025-10-21-gpu-containers-as-a-service/nvidia-nvswitch-topology-two.jpg)